saadism777/Uber-Insider-A-web-based-database-management-system-CSE311-Project/README.md

 TimeLine:
-Creating a Login page: approx 2 days
+Creating a Login page: approx 2 days.

-Creating a database and inserting item: approx 2 days Connecting the login page with features: 5 days minimum Checking everything in the project within 2 days.
+Creating a database and inserting item: approx 2 days.

+Connecting the login page with features: 5 days minimum.

+Checking everything in the project within 2 days.